lowRISC/qemu/docs/opentitan/otptool.md

 * `-e` specify how many bits are used in the VMEM file to store ECC information.
 Note that ECC information is not stored in the QEMU RAW file for now.

+* `-F` may be used to rebuild the ECC values for all slots that have been modified using any modification operation, and any detected error.

 * `-f` select which partition(s) and partition field(s) should be shown when option `-s` is used.
   When not specified, all partitions and fields are reported.